trongthuan205/trongthuan205.github.io/_pages/about.md

   - /about.html
 ---

-I am a Junior at the University of Information Technology, VietnamNational University - Ho Chi Minh City.
+I am a Senior student at the University of Information Technology, VietnamNational University - Ho Chi Minh City.
 I am interested in Machine Learning and Computer Vision.

 ## <a name="exp"></a> Experience